Jasonzzzz28/MeeshQuest-final-/README.md

 The project includes three self-designed data structures(BST and SGT and KDT) to store city information, including name, coordinates, radius and color.
 BST is a standard (unbalanced) binary search tree.
 SGT is a combination of extended binary tree and scapegoat tree.
+KDT is a combination of extended binary tree, scapegoat tree and kd-tree.

 # Functions